Efficient Software Architecture

 Table of Contents

-Defining a Software Architecture is a hard job, not only due to the complexity of the system but, more frequently, to the challenges related to making people agreeing on something and follow some basic directions and rules.
+Defining and keeping an efficient Software Architecture is a hard job, not only due to the complexity of the system but, more frequently, to the challenges related to making people agreeing on something and follow some basic directions and rules.

 The keys to success are getting a good consensus without spending too much time in discussions, documenting what you want to achieve in a maintainable manner, and being able to execute what you planned.
 This blog series helps you with these topics, by defining a simple process you can follow on a daily basis.